neondatabase/website/content/docs/guides/logical-replication-airbyte.md

     ALTER TABLE tbl1 REPLICA IDENTITY DEFAULT;
     ```

-    In rare cases, if your tables use data types that support TOAST or have very large field values, consider instead using replica identity type full:
+    In rare cases, if your tables use data types that support [TOAST](https://www.postgresql.org/docs/current/storage-toast.html) or have very large field values, consider instead using `REPLICA IDENTITY FULL`:

     ```sql
     ALTER TABLE tbl1 REPLICA IDENTITY FULL;
     ```

 2. Create the Postgres publication.
-You should include all tables you want to replicate as part of the publication:
+Include all tables you want to replicate as part of the publication:

     ```sql
     CREATE PUBLICATION airbyte_publication FOR TABLE <tbl1, tbl2, tbl3>;
     ```

     The publication name is customizable.
-Refer to the Postgres docs if you need to add or remove tables from your publication in the future.
+Refer to the [Postgres docs](https://www.postgresql.org/docs/current/logical-replication-publication.html) if you need to add or remove tables from your publication in the future.

 <Admonition type="note">
 The Airbyte UI currently allows selecting any tables for Change Data Capture (CDC).
 If a table is selected that is not part of the publication, it will not be replicated even though it is selected.
 If a table is part of the publication but does not have a replication identity, that replication identity will be created automatically on the first run if the Airbyte user has the necessary permissions.
 </Admonition>

-## Create a Postgres source
+## Create a Postgres source in Airbyte

 1. From your Airbyte Cloud or Airbyte Open Source account, select **Sources** from the left navigation bar, search for **Postgres**, then create a new Postgres source.
 2. Enter the connection details for the Neon database.
-You can get these details from your Neon connection string, which you can find in the **Connection Details** widget on the **Dashboard** of your Neon project.
+You can get these details from your Neon connection string, which you'll find in the **Connection Details** widget on the **Dashboard** of your Neon project.
     For example, given a connection string like this:

     ```bash